despaink/Capstone-compiled/README.md

 Link to front end repo
 https://github.com/samosbor/capstone-front

-The python code for the pi is in the master folder of this repo.
+The python code for the pi is in this repo.